 - MIND: Through faithful and thorough catechesis in class, students will learn the timeless teachings of Jesus through the Church.
-Through stimulating discussions, students learn how to defend their Faith and become true soldiers of Christ. - HEART: Through prayers, holy hour, devotions, and retreats students will be given opportunities to open their hearts and enter a more intimate relationship with Jesus Christ. - SOUL: Through frequent reception of the Sacraments of Penance, faithful attendance of Sunday Mass and holy days of obligation, and reflection on the Gospel readings, students will be nourished spiritually and come to a more mature faith. - STRENGTH: Through the generous sharing of their gifts with the less fortunate, students will learn how to live out their faith in concrete ways.
+Through stimulating discussions, talks and mentoring, students learn how to defend their Faith and become true soldiers of Christ. - HEART: Through prayers, holy hour, devotions, and retreats students will be given opportunities to open their hearts and enter a more intimate relationship with Jesus Christ. - SOUL: Through frequent reception of the Sacraments of Penance, faithful attendance of Sunday Mass and holy days of obligation, and reflection on the Gospel readings, students will be nourished spiritually and come to a more mature faith. - STRENGTH: Through the generous sharing of their gifts with the Church and in service of the poor, students will learn how to live out their faith in concrete ways.
 The chosen Confirmation saint will serve as their model and intercessor as they make this journey.